 IlliniCare Health already has contracts in place with various facilities in the 606 zip code area.
 If a facility is not contracted with us, they need to contact us for an authorization for the admission.
 These can be faxed to our prior authorization department at 1-877-401-8174.
 Once the stay is authorized, the facility would need to bill the member’s health plan.
 All claims for IlliniCare Health members can be sent here:

 Farmington, MO 63640-4402

-Additional billing information can be found on our website, www.IlliniCare.com, as well as a list of all of our participating LTC facilities.
+Additional billing information can be found on our Manuals, Forms and Resources page.
 For any additional questions, facilities can call IlliniCare Health Provider Services at 866-329-4701.

 Yes, you must submit a claim to IlliniCare Health using a CMS 1450 (UB-04).

 Any room and board revenue code can be used.
 A useful resource for finding appropriate revenue codes can be found on Find-a-Code's Listing of UB04/CMS1450 Revenue Codes - Group 01.

 There are varying circumstances surrounding coverage by IlliniCare Health.
 Please contact our office at 866-329-4701 for specifics regarding a particular member.